 Jeff and Shelly Kessler with A.W.A.N.A from Avon, MT

 October 1,1993 was Jeff and Shellyʼs official start-up day as AWANA missionaries and began their whirlwind of activities of overseeing AWANA clubs in Montana and Northern Wyoming.
 One year they traveled 15,000 miles in 3 months!
 News letters are full of plans and reports on starting AWANA Clubs, offering leadership training, Bible Quiz events, Sparks-A-Rama, Tournament of Champions, and Fall Conferences.
 You can see a listing of all the clubs the Kesslers oversee at awanakessler.com.

 Steve and Jenny Luibrand Christian Missions to Many Lands, Serbia

 Steve and Jenny are living with their five children in Serbia where they are building relationships in order to spread the Gospel among their neighbors in their village of Kac.
 Jenny spends the better part of her time home schooling and homemaking.
 Steve conducts Bible studies with small groups of believers/seekers in Kac and the surrounding villages.
 He also does literature work as well as teaching at a Bible school several weeks a year and leads the students on practical evangelistic outreaches.
 Their work among the Gypsy people has become an increasingly important part of their ministry.

-Cory and Janelle Nissley Pace Setters, Minot ND
+Cory and Janelle Nissley with Pace Setters, Minot ND

 Cory spends many hours with students at Minot State, Dickinson State, and Dakota College.
 His goals are evangelism and growth through Bible studies and prayer.
 Students from China and Mongolia are also being reached.